 Summary

 This research project is part of a larger effort to identify ways in which the ribosomal protein, bS21, regulates translation of mRNAs with specific leader sequences in Francisella tularensis.
-Previous studies using live cells (in vivo) made significant progress towards identifying leader sequences that confer regulation by bS21, but we would like to determine if these results can be recapitulated using ribosomes purified from live cells (in vitro).
+Previous studies using reporter assays in bacterial cells (in vivo) made significant progress towards identifying leader sequences that confer regulation by bS21, but we would like to determine if these results can be recapitulated using purified ribosomes (in vitro).
 Once a working in vitro system has been established, we can build upon experimental data from in vivo studies and develop a more comprehensive model of regulation by bS21.
 The chief goal of this research project was to develop an in vitro translation assay using F. tularensis ribosomes with the NEB PURExpress in vitro translation kit.
-To achieve this goal, I developed a sensitive and easily modifiable reporter construct, purified reproducibly active ribosomes from E. coli and F. tularensis LVS, and optimized the consistency of the in vitro assay.
+To achieve this goal, I developed a sensitive and easily modifiable reporter construct, purified active ribosomes from E. coli and F. tularensis LVS, and optimized the reproducibility of the in vitro assay.

-Using standard cloning techniques, I generated a reporter construct that is sensitive and easy to modify.
-I also purified E. coli MRE600 ribosomes using the sucrose cushion method and determined that they were active in the in vitro assay.
+Using standard cloning techniques, I generated a reporter construct for the in vitro translation assay that is sensitive and easy to modify.
+I also purified E. coli MRE600 ribosomes using the sucrose cushion method and determined that they were translationally active in the in vitro assay.
 Then, I replicated these results using ribosomes from multiple purification attempts, validating that we can reproducibly isolate active ribosomes.
-In addition, I found that E. coli ribosomes are sensitive to kasugamycin, indicating that we can use the assay to measure translation inhibition by antibiotics.
-I discovered that when there are fewer ribosomes in a sample, there is less aggregation or clumping of ribosomes, and that luminescence per picomole (pmol) of ribosomes increases as ribosome concentration decreases.
+In addition, I demonstrated that E. coli ribosomes are inhibited by kasugamycin and thiostrepton, indicating that we can use the assay to measure translation inhibition by antibiotics.
+I found that F. tularensis ribosomes appear to aggregate or clump more readily than E. coli ribosomes but that when there are fewer ribosomes in a sample, there is less aggregation.
+This aggregation appears to impact translational activity, as I found that luminescence per picomole (pmol) of ribosomes increases as ribosome concentration decreases.
 After further testing, I concluded that using 2 pmol of F. tularensis LVS ribosomes in the in vitro assay yields a measurable and consistent signal across multiple ribosome purifications.
 This optimized in vitro assay that I developed can be used in future research to easily measure translation efficiency of mRNAs with different leader sequences; this will contribute to a better understanding of how bS21 homologs regulate translation in F. tularensis.

 Successful development of a reporter plasmid for in vitro translation